CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

 > ❗ Important: <br>
-> It takes few hours for all tiles on the oerview page to update.
+> It takes few hours for all tiles on the overview page to update.

 ![Azure Security Center: Overview dashboard](../Images/asc-dashboard-overview-updated.png)